-As of today at 11am, we’re publishing a new book called “How to Shop Online With Confidence: The ins and outs of internet shopping, from getting a great deal to avoiding pitfalls and keeping your card details safe.”
+And that’s why we’ve published this book, “How to Shop Online With Confidence: The ins and outs of internet shopping, from getting a great deal to avoiding pitfalls and keeping your card details safe.”

 It helps you save time, money and hassle… get more choice… and avoid getting ripped off.